caizhitan/RSDE_CalculatorDemo/README.md

 - Users can securely log in using MSAL ([Microsoft Authentication Library](https://learn.microsoft.com/en-us/entra/identity-platform/msal-overview)).

 ### Admin Features:
-- Admins have the capability to upload files.
+- Admins have the capability to upload/delete files.
 These files become available for all users to view and download, facilitating easy sharing and access to resources.

 ### General User Features:
 - Both admins and users have access to calculator features, providing essential tools directly within the application.